MarshallGarey/slurm-multicluster-dev/README.md

     cd install/build
     ../../slurm/configure --prefix=/home/marshall/slurm/master/install --enable-developer --enable-multiple-slurmd --disable-optimizations --with-pam_dir=/home/marshall/slurm/master/install/lib
     make.py

+I build with [make.py](https://gitlab.com/bsngardner/slurm_devinst_scripts/blob/master/make.py), written by Broderick Gardner.
+It's a great parallel build program designed specifically for Slurm.
+If you don't want to use it, feel free to just run `make -j install` instead.
+It will be a lot slower than `make.py`, however.
+I also use [ccache]([https://github.com/ccache/ccache](https://github.com/ccache/ccache)) to greatly speed up my compile time.
+Since I compile a lot and it often recompiles code that hasn't changed, `ccache` makes a huge difference to performance. `ccache` plus Broderick's `make.py` has reduced my compile time from 40+ seconds down to less than 10 seconds.
+Your mileage may vary depending on your hardware.

 ## How to start Slurm:
 Follow the directions at [Slurm's accounting page](https://slurm.schedmd.com/accounting.html) to setup the database.
 Then: